-The Buffer Manager always accesses the DRAM in Page Mode.
-This mode allows multiple byte accesses for each assertion of the BA16/RAS Signal (Pin 14).
-To operate DRAM in Page Mode the Buffer Manager first asserts the BA16/RAS Signal (Pin 14) followed by multiple CAS cycles to strobe each new byte.
-This is the reason the CAS timing programmed into Register 54H is the Page Mode CAS timing rather than the single access timing.
-As mentioned previously, refresh operations are Read Address Strobe (RAS) - only and are not considered Page Mode accesses.
+Mode, the Buffer Manager first asserts the BA16/RAS signal (pin 14), followed by multiple CAS cycles to strobe each new byte.
+This is the reason the CAS timing programmed into Register 54H is the Page Mode CAS timing, rather than the single-access timing.
+As mentioned previously, Refresh operations are Read Address Strobe (RAS), only, and are not considered Page Mode accesses.

-When in DRAM Mode, the SCSI Host requests and the Sector Formatter requests for a buffer memory access are all Page Mode accesses in one of two forms.
-Setting the DRAM BURST ENABLE Bit (Bit 6) of the BUFFER STATUS/ CONTROL REGISTER (51H) forces the Buffer Manager into a memory access when four bytes are ready for transfer.
+When in DRAM Mode, the SCSI Host requests and the Sector Formatter requests for a buffer memory access are all Page Mode accesses.
 This mode of operation assures the most efficient use of the DRAM devices because it uses them in their fastest access mode.

-If the host interface has a byte ready for transfer to the RAM Data Buffer the Buffer Manager will not grant memory access cycles for the data in the host FIFO until there are at least four bytes ready for transfer.
-The same applies to the Sector Formatter Interface to the Buffer Manager.
-The Sector Formatter has an internal FIFO used to stack data that is to be read from or written to the RAM Data Buffer.
+If the host interface has a byte ready for transfer to the RAM data buffer, the Buffer Manager will not grant memory access cycles for the data in the host FIFO until there are at least four bytes ready for transfer.
+The same applies to the Sector Formatter interface to the Buffer Manager.
+The Sector Formatter has an internal FIFO used to stack data that is to be read from, or written to, the RAM data buffer.
 The length of the data burst may be less than four bytes when the Buffer Manager is transferring the last or remaining data bytes of the requested transfer.
-Because DRAMs require a new RAS Cycle at each page break of the column address the Buffer Manager must stop a burst transfer on a page boundary and this could also result in a data burst of less than four bytes.
+Because DRAMs require a new RAS cycle at each page break of the column address, the Buffer Manager must stop a burst transfer on a page boundary; this could also result in a data burst of less than four bytes.